Connect OpenAI (ChatGPT, Sora, Whisper) and Figma integrations

-Transform your design workflow by connecting OpenAI (ChatGPT, Sora, DALL-E, Whisper) to Figma through Make—automatically pushing AI-generated content, visuals, transcriptions, and videos directly into your design projects.
+Transform your design workflow by connecting OpenAI (ChatGPT, Sora, Whisper) to Figma through Make—automatically pushing AI-generated content, visuals, transcriptions, and videos directly into your design projects.
 Eliminate manual transfers and watch as creative briefs, design assets, and feedback flow into Figma frames the moment OpenAI produces them.
 Set up once, and let AI-powered automation revolutionize how your team creates and collaborates.

 Trusted by thousands of fast-scaling organizations around the globe